Florida International University: Admissions

-Florida International University students, numbering 56,592 in Fall 2021, come from more than 130 countries, and all 50 U.S. states.
-The ratio of women to men is 57:43, and 28.9 percent are graduate and professional students.
+Florida International University students, numbering 54,085 in Fall 2023, come from more than 130 countries, and all 50 U.S. states.
+The ratio of women to men is 57:43, and 18.6 percent are graduate and professional students.
 Professional degree programs include Law, Medicine, Engineering, Business Administration, and Nursing.

-The Fall 2021 incoming freshman class had an average 4.34 GPA, 1338 SAT score, and a 28.66 ACT score.
+The Fall 2023 incoming freshman class had an average 4.1 GPA, 1150 SAT score, and a 24 ACT score.
+3% of these students were foreign nationals, while 74% were Hispanic Americans, 9% were Black Americans, 8% were White Americans, and 3% were Asian Americans.
 The freshman retention rate for 2021 was 100%.
 The most popular College by enrollment is the College of Arts and Sciences.
 For Fall 2021, 24,351 students applied for graduate admissions throughout the university.
 Of those, 8,043 (33.02%) were accepted.
-The Wertheim College of Medicine admitted 5.1% of its applicants, and the College of Law admitted 22%.
+The Wertheim College of Medicine admitted 5.2% of its applicants, and the College of Law admitted 22%.
 Admission to the Wertheim College of Medicine is competitive, and the college has one of the highest number of applicants in the state, greater than the University of Florida.
 For Fall 2010, 3,606 students applied for 43 spots.

-The FIU School of Architecture is the most competitive in Florida, with the lowest admission rate in the state at 14% (2011).
+The FIU School of Architecture is the most competitive school in Florida, with the lowest admission rate in the state at 14% (2011).
 For Fall 2009, the School of Architecture received over 1,000 applications for the first-year Master of Architecture program, with 60 being accepted, giving the School of Architecture a 6% admissions rate.
 The average high school GPA for the freshman class in the School of Architecture was 3.98, also making it one of the most selective schools at FIU.

 Enrollment

-Total enrollment in Fall 2022 was 55,687 students, with 45,442 being undergraduate students and 10,245 being graduate students.

-In 2018, 4.68% of FIU students were recognized as international students.
-Of those, the most popular countries of origin were: Venezuela (17.1%), China (11.7%), Kuwait (7.4%), India (5.1%), Brazil (4.4%), and Colombia (3.3%).
-In total, 2,738 international students enrolled at Florida International University.

-Students from New York, New Jersey, and California make up the largest states for out-of-state students.
+In 2024, nearly 3,800 FIU students (both undergraduate and graduate students) were recognized as international students.
+Of those, the most common countries of origin were China, Venezuela, India, Colombia, Saudi Arabia and Brazil.
+New York, New Jersey, and California have the most out-of-state students.
 Floridians make up 90% of the student population.
-Miami-Dade, Broward, Palm Beach, Hillsborough, and Orange County make up the largest Florida counties for in-state students.
+Miami-Dade, Broward, Palm Beach, Hillsborough, and Orange County are the largest counties for in-state students.

 University Park accounted for 87% of the student population and 94% of housing students.
 The Biscayne Bay Campus accounted for about 13% of the student population, mostly of lower-division undergraduates and students of the School of Hospitality & Tourism Management.
-According to U.S. News college rankings and reviews, 92% of FIU students live off-campus, while 8% of students live in "college-owned, college-operated or college-affiliated" housing.